aishik-rakshit/Face-Recognition/README.md

 Currently the model strugges a little bit with face allignment but that will be improved in following iterations.

+For Benchmarking the model we need the uncomment the code extracting the embeddings and preprocessing the image and comment out the code loading the embedding and image array fro the .npz file.

 for a more detailed explanation on the basic implementation of the mtcnn and keras-facenet face detection model visit : https://machinelearningmastery.com/how-to-develop-a-face-recognition-system-using-facenet-in-keras-and-an-svm-classifier/?fbclid=IwAR0V_HoUdmi3RBVV708PMhoKtbXCQ4__apTA09m5WXT5Dibn0QevCLPsWSQ

 tuft face detection database on canon d3100:http://tdface.ece.tufts.edu/downloads/TD_RGB_E/